 MTB backpacks are great pieces of kit for mountain bikers for a number of reasons.
 The combination of a place to store your gear and ability to carry a large volume of water speaks for itself.

 It has also been shown that riding with a hydration packs results in more frequent drinking and better hydration in comparison to using a water bottle.
-This is because the hose is much easier to reach and use than a water bottle on the frame.
+This is because a hose is much easier to reach and use than a water bottle on the frame.

 Depending on what kind of riding you do and the distances/time involved, you will need a bigger pack and hydration bladder.

 Quick Answer: The 7 Best MTB Backpacks For 2018